 - And then there's the mosquitoes.
 They start off as the flying equivalent of ants, but at the same time the ants start learning how to use beam fangs, mosquitoes learns how to self-destruct enmasse.

 - Translation Convention: Played straight.
 The characters in the story consists of humans from all around the world and talking alien insects.
 Everyone was speaking their OWN language all along, yet at the same time when they hear others talk, the words they speak come out as whatever language the listener understands best.
 Everyone did not notice this until it was lampshaded by Janie (an American) while she was talking to Yamato (a young Japanese boy who is unlikely to have learned English yet).
 Professor Sakuma speculates that everyone can understand each other because of the Master Cards, but he doesn't reach a definite conclusion.

 - UST: Main characters Yamato and Tsubasa...although it looks like they might be resolved during the epilogue.

 - What Measure Is a Non-Cute?: If it's a bug that can be remotely described as "cute", "pretty", or "charming", the heroes will have access to it as a unit, while "creepier" bugs like ants, water bugs, and moths are enemy units.
 Though some of them do join your group later.

 - Why Did It Have to Be Snakes?: Considering the fact that a good deal of the main cast are children, and the game is filled with giant insects (mechanical ones with GUNS), this isn't surprising.
-For every single female cast member: Cockroach (more specifically, Hydel's Jet-I), and spiders.
-And for Yui: goddamn everything except for Hikar-I, her own drone.
+For every single female cast member: cockroaches (more specifically, Hydel's Jet-I), spiders, and centipedes.
+And for Yui: goddamn everything except for Hicar-I, her own drone.